mule-lint/mule-lint/README.md

 What flows are sync or async?
 I’m thinking more information about the code base.
 A static analysis.

+For the initial releases of this project, this will be information giving, not enforcing.
+A report will be provided with the findings that can be used for historical keeping, but could also be used by other pieces in your pipeline to assert a value/count does not exceed a threshold you define.

 Such as find regex within loggers message attribute (or category attribute)

 Or does does attribute X have values within this acceptable list?